top of page

 I am aware (pun intended) that I made quite some major changes in those definitions.

 Firstly, I left knowledge out of the definition of awareness because I think that, in some way, that is already covered.
 Empiricism claims that all knowledge comes from sensory information (i.e. perception).
 Rationalism claims that knowledge comes from thinking.
 In the same post I referenced at the beginning of this brain dump, I wrote that thoughts usually emerge.
 Can thoughts emerge without perception (i.e. senses)?
 To some extent, probably yes, but only if some memory is already present.
-But how was memory created in the first place?
+And how was memory created in the first place?
 This is a question that can easily take another brain dump by itself.

 Secondly, in the definition of consciousness, I changed "being responsive" to "interacting".
 Although I am not a native English speaker, to me the concept of "responsiveness" intrinsically implies somewhat of a "passive" behavior and I don't think that a conscious human being can ever be passive to physical reality.
 One always interacts with what we define as physical reality and, even if one isolates oneself, there is always some interaction with the environment: deciding not to communicate at all conveys a message as well.